learn-co-curriculum/git-resources-readme/README.md

     - [Mou MD writer app](http://mouapp.com/)
     - [Atom text editor](https://atom.io) has a markdown preview built in.

-<a href='https://learn.co/lessons/git-resources-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/git-resources-readme' title='Lots of Resources'>Lots of Resources</a> on Learn.co and start learning to code for free.</p>